Skip to content

 • Environment & Security: Improved GCE certificate checks (commit 8904e76).

-• Hub-Linked Workspace Provisioning: Transitioned hub-linked groves to strictly use a robust git init + git fetch strategy instead of standard cloning or local worktrees.
+• Hub-Linked Workspace Provisioning: Transitioned hub-linked projects to strictly use a robust git init + git fetch strategy instead of standard cloning or local worktrees.
 This allows provisioning into workspaces that already contain .scion metadata or .scion-volumes directories while properly clearing out stale artifacts before initialization (consolidated from commits 3852e6a, 51be1e6, 118b518, 2f6b877, 2f59410, 4497a86, 6cc4487).

 • Terminal Toolbar Enhancements: Added web toolbar toggles for managing tmux windows (seamlessly switching between agent and shell) and controlling mouse/clipboard behavior.
 Also fixed mouse-drag text selection and improved the robustness of the window controls using direct tmux key bindings (consolidated from commits 8c07a48, b83ba8c, 8027407, 6140111).